TawheedAhmed28/wordle-game-project/README.md

 # Tawheed's Wordle - deployed link [here](https://tawheedahmed28.github.io/wordle-game-project/)

 #### Solo project - a browser-based game of my choosing, with logic implemented in JavaScript, made within a week.
+I decided on Wordle, as I was very familiar with the game.

 ### Technologies used